 A small number of concessionary places are available for those on low income and for counselling students – please ask me for details.

-I am a registered member of the BACP and work within the BACP Ethical Framework for the Counselling Professions.
-I am committed to safeguarding and equality and diversity, attending regular training to keep my knowledge updated, and I hold an enhanced DBS.
+I am an Accredited member of the BACP and work within the BACP Ethical Framework for the Counselling Professions.
+I am committed to safeguarding and equality and diversity, attending regular training to keep my knowledge updated, and I hold a current DBS.